WSNL

-WSNL (600 AM) is a commercial radio station licensed to Flint, Michigan.
-It is owned by the Christian Broadcasting System and broadcasts a Christian talk and teaching radio format.
+WSNL (600 AM) is a commercial radio station licensed to Flint, Michigan, United States.
+It is owned by the Christian Broadcasting System and broadcasts a Christian radio format with assorted conservative talk shows and southern gospel, known as "Christian Talk AM 600 and 106.5 FM".
 The studios and offices are on Saginaw Street in Flint.

-By day, WSNL is powered at 440 watts.
-At night, power is reduced to 250 watts.
-It uses a directional antenna with a three-tower array.
-The transmitter is on Morrish Road at Grand Blanc Road in Swartz Creek, Michigan.
+The transmitter, which is a directional antenna system (three towers day and two towers at night), from a site on Morrish Road at Grand Blanc Road in Gaines Township, Michigan.
 Programming is also heard on 250-watt FM translator W293CA at 106.5 MHz in Flint.
-The two stations are collectively known as Christian Talk AM 600 and 106.5 FM.

-Programming

-WSNL carries brokered programming, where hosts buy time on the station and may use their programs to seek donations to their ministries.
-National religious leaders heard on WSNL include David Jeremiah, Charles Stanley, Jim Daly, Joyce Meyer and John MacArthur.

-On weekday afternoons, WSNL carries the family finances program The Ramsey Show with Dave Ramsey.
-Weekday evenings, it airs conservative political talk from Bill O'Reilly.
-Some hours on weekends, WSNL plays Christian contemporary music and Southern Gospel music.